 Hemlock woolly adelgid management

-An established population of hemlock woolly adelgid (HWA) was detected in Nova Scotia in 2017, but to date is not known to be established elsewhere in Canada.
+An established population of hemlock woolly adelgid (HWA) was detected in Nova Scotia in 2017 and in the Niagara Region of southern Ontario in 2019.
 Following is an overview of management approaches used to conserve hemlock in the US.
-As yet, there are no insecticides registered, or biological control agents permitted, for use for HWA in Canada.
-Both are used in the US, where HWA has long been established.
 An inter-agency technical advisory committee is tasked with assessing management options for HWA in Canada.

 - Biology and Control of Hemlock Woolly Adelgid This USDA publication provides a general overview of HWA biology and management; control measures are from a US perspective.